shannonwells/RFCs/README.md

-# del-rfc
+# RFCs
-An RFC-style document for proposing delegation of actions on a blockchain
+A repository of design documents for projects